-Further, the Articles of Association, which are also subject to shareholders' approval, regulate the principles of compensation.
-They include the following provisions related to compensation (the full version of the Articles of Association can be found on medmix.swiss/Investors/Governance, under Downloads).
+The Articles of Association in the current version include the following provisions related to compensation: (the full version of the Articles of Association can be found on medmix.swiss/Investors/Governance, under Downloads).

-- Principles of compensation (Article 31): Non-executive members of the Board of Directors receive fixed compensation only.
+- Principles of compensation (Article 31): non-executive members of the Board of Directors receive fixed compensation only.
 Members of the Executive Committee receive fixed and variable compensation elements.
 The variable compensation may include short-term and long-term variable compensation components.
 These are governed by performance metrics that take into account the performance of the company, the group or parts of it, targets in relation to the market, other companies or comparable benchmarks and/or individual targets, as well as strategic and/or financial objectives.
 Compensation may be paid in the form of cash, shares, options, financial instruments or similar units, in kind, in services, or in other types of benefits. - Shareholders' binding vote on remuneration (Article 29): the Shareholders' Meeting shall approve the maximum aggregate amount of compensation for the Board of Directors for the next term of office and the maximum aggregate amount of compensation for the Executive Committee for the following financial year.
-The Board of Directors shall submit the annual compensation report to an advisory vote at the AGM. - Additional amount for members of the Executive Committee hired or promoted after the vote on remuneration by the Shareholders' Meeting (Article 30): to the extent that the maximum aggregate amount of compensation as approved by the Shareholders' Meeting does not suffice, up to 40% of the maximum aggregate amount of compensation approved for the Executive Committee is available, without further approval, for the compensation of the members of the Executive Committee who were appointed or promoted after the AGM. - Loans, credit facilities, and post-employment benefits for members of the Board of Directors and of the Executive Committee (Article 34): the company may not grant loans or credits to members of the Board of Directors and of the Executive Committee.
+The Board of Directors shall submit the annual compensation report to an advisory vote at the AGM. - Additional amount for members of the Executive Committee hired after the vote on remuneration by the Shareholders' Meeting (Article 30): if the maximum aggregate amount of compensation as approved by the Shareholders' Meeting is insufficient, up to 40% of the maximum aggregate amount of compensation approved for the Executive Committee shall be available, without further approval, for the compensation of the members of the Executive Committee who were appointed after the AGM. - Agreements with Members of the Board of Directors and the Executive Committee (Article 32): Employment agreements for a fixed term may have a maximum duration of one year.
+Renewal is possible.
+Employment agreements for an indefinite term may have a termination notice period not exceeding twelve months.
+Non-compete agreements for the time after termination of an employment agreement are permissible and shall not exceed one year.
+Their consideration shall not exceed the last total annual target compensation such member was entitled to prior to termination and shall in no event exceed the average of the compensation of the last three financial years.

+• Loans, credit facilities, and post-employment benefits for members of the Board of Directors and of the Executive Committee (Article 34): the company may not grant loans or credits to members of the Board of Directors and of the Executive Committee.